Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Experiments

 \paragraph{Redundancy-aware reward shaping.} When we remove the redundancy term in the reward (``w/o redundancy''), the picker no longer receives explicit penalties for overshooting the golden set size.
 Under the same token budget, this variant tends to keep more passages and accumulates noise, resulting in a $4.6$-point drop on LoCoMo.
 This confirms that explicitly modeling length/redundancy in the reward is important for achieving a good balance between recall and precision, rather than relying solely on an implicit budget constraint.

 \paragraph{Role of the recall-oriented Stage~I.} Finally, we examine a variant trained only with the Stage~II objective (``w/o Stage~1''), i.e., directly optimizing the refinement-oriented reward from scratch.
 This leads to a substantial degradation to $56.5\%$ Judge Acc, $14.1$ points below the full two-stage Context-Picker.
-Qualitatively, this variant tends to converge to over-pruned policies that miss key evidence, suggesting that the recall-oriented warm-up in Stage~I is crucial for exploring a diverse evidence space before learning to compress it.
-Taken together, the ablations show that both the redundancy-aware reward and the staged optimization scheme are necessary to realize the full benefits of Context-Picker.
+Although the ``w/o Stage 1" variant optimizes the same final reward function, it suffers from the cold-start problem inherent in combinatorial optimization.
+The Stage 2 reward imposes a strict penalty on redundancy.
+Without the high-recall initialization provided by Stage 1, the agent faces a sparse reward landscape: exploring larger subsets incurs immediate length penalties, while small random subsets rarely contain the complete evidence chain required for reasoning.
+Consequently, the policy gets trapped in a local optimum of selecting overly sparse contexts to minimize penalties, failing to answer the question.

+These ablation studies show that our coarse-to-fine optimization schedule, the redundancy-aware reward shaping, along with the rationale generated by the policy, all contribute to our method.